Homeowners Insurance for your co-op or condo

 to protect its investment in your home.
 You may, however, need more insurance

 - Your own homeowners insurance policy.

-coverage for your personal possessions, structural
+coverage for your personal possessions, structural improvements to your

 - A "master policy" provided by the condo/co-op board.

-like the roof, basement, elevator, boiler and walkways
+like the roof, basement, elevator, boiler and walkways for both liability

-what are not.
+not.
 You can do this by reading your association’s bylaws and/or proprietary

 lease.
-If you have questions, talk to your condo
+If you have questions, talk to your condo association, family attorney,

-individual condo or co-op units, as they were originally built,
+condo or co-op units, as they were originally built, including standard

-only for insuring the bare walls, floor and ceiling.
-The owner must
+for insuring the bare walls, floor and ceiling.
+The owner must insure kitchen

 Also ask us about the following additional coverage’s: